usnistgov/ndn-dpdk/container/cs/README.md

 The cache replacement policy for indirect entries is **LRU-1**.
 `CsList` type implements this policy by placing all indirect entries on a doubly linked list.

-Back end of this list is the most recently used entry.
+Rear end of this list is the most recently used entry.
-When CS inserts an indirect entry, it is appended to the list's back end.
+When CS inserts an indirect entry, it is appended to the list's rear end.
-When an indirect entry is found during a lookup, it is moved to the list's back end.
+When an indirect entry is found during a lookup, it is moved to the list's rear end.

 Front end of this list is the least recently used entry.
 After an insertion causes the list to exceed its capacity limit, some entries are evicted from its front end.